 This program is built around a simple idea: We can do more.
 Dragonfly’s activities to advance yoga in Fredericksburg help strengthen the community, but there are causes and issues that are equally important—and Dragonfly can help.
-The Dragonfly Community Donation Program is our newest effort to make sure that we are doing more for the Fredericksburg community.
+The Dragonfly Community Donation Program is our effort to make sure that we are doing more for the Fredericksburg community.

 Our goal for this program is to address community needs beyond yoga and strengthen the network of non-profits and service organizations that helps keep Fredericksburg such a vibrant place to live and work.
 It is also another way for our yogis to contribute to that effort: Practicing at Dragonfly means that you are supporting a broad range of causes and organizations in the Fredericksburg area.

 In addition to the formal quarterly program, Dragonfly also contributes to many other organizations on an as-needed basis.
 When particular fundraising campaigns by area non-profits are underway, Dragonfly is always willing to contribute.
 To date, we have made monetary or in-kind donations to the following organizations: